TheRogue76/react-native-launchpad/README.md

 2. Clean build folders if needed:
    - iOS: `cd ios && xcodebuild clean`
    - Android: `cd android && ./gradlew clean`
+3. Delete the scripts folder as it is no longer needed

 ## Step 2: Start Metro